Justices to rule in gun case with US raw from mass shootings

 When the case was argued in November, it sounded from the justices' questions as though the justices were prepared to strike down the law as too restrictive.
 Similar laws exist in California, Hawaii, Maryland, Massachusetts, New Jersey and Rhode Island, and the Biden administration has said those states could be affected by a ruling against New York.
 Opponents have said that could lead to more guns on the streets and more resulting violence.

-Just since the court heard arguments in the case, there have been 16 shootings where four or more people were killed, according to Everytown for Gun Safety.
+Just since the court heard arguments in the case, there have been 16 shootings where four or more people were killed, according to The Associated Press/USA TODAY/Northeastern University mass killing database.
+Those shootings have left 94 dead, including 31 adults and children in Buffalo and Texas, and 45 injured, the database says.

 One of two conservative justices, Thomas or Amy Coney Barrett, probably is writing the guns opinion, based on the court's usual practice of giving each justice at least one opinion for each month the court hears cases.
 Neither has written yet in the cases heard early in November.